-A shower in the head compartment drains into a contained "sump" which is used to prevent hair, soap, scum and bacteria from accumulating in the bilge and creating odors.
+If your boat is equipped with a shower in the head compartment, it drains into a contained "sump" which is used to prevent hair, soap, scum and bacteria from accumulating in the bilge and creating odors.
 This sump should be cleaned regularly.
-The sump pump box contains a filter.
-Remove the filter and rinse with water to clean.
+In the sump pump box there is also a filter.
+Remove this filter and rinse with water to clean.
 The filter should always be installed when using the shower to prevent the sump pump from becoming clogged.